PrefectHQ/prefect/docs/core/getting_started/first-steps.md

 You can switch between the functional API and the imperative API at any time.
 For example, half way through the previous code block, we could have called `with flow:` and entered a flow context in which the functional API was available.
 At a minimum, this would remove the need to pass `flow=flow` to each bind instruction.
 You can choose whichever style you prefer.
 :::

-## Orchestrating flows with Prefect Server or Prefect Cloud
+## Orchestrating flows

-Prefect's core Python API is a powerful tool to describe task dependencies and even to run flows right from your Python shell, notebook, or a long-running Python script.
-However, you can also leverage a ready-to-use state database and UI backend that already works perfectly with any of your Prefect flows.
-We have two offerings: Prefect Server, and Prefect Cloud.
+Prefect's Core Python API is a powerful tool to describe task dependencies and even to run flows right from your Python shell, notebook, or a long-running Python script.
+However, you can also leverage a ready-to-use state database and UI backend that already works perfectly to orchestrate any of your Prefect flows and make monitoring and orchestration easy.

-Prefect Server is an open source, lightweight version of our highly-available, production-ready backend product Prefect Cloud.
+Prefect Core ships with an open source, lightweight version of our highly-available, production-ready backend product Prefect Cloud.

-Let's take a very quick look into what a flow orchestrated on the open source Prefect Server looks like; for more information, see the [documentation on Server](/cloud/the-basics.md).
+Let's take a very quick look into what a flow orchestrated with Prefect Core's server looks like; for more information, see the [documentation on Orchestration](/cloud/README.md).

-After [starting and configuring Prefect Server](installation.md#configuring-prefect-server), navigate to `http://localhost:8080` to see the Prefect Server UI:
+After [starting and configuring Core's server](installation.md#configuring-prefect-server), navigate to `http://localhost:8080` to see the Prefect UI:

 ![](/cloud/server/new-server-dashboard.png)

-[Register](/cloud/concepts/flows.md#registration) any of your flows; since your Prefect backend has been set to server, they will register with your local Prefect Server backend:
+[Register](/cloud/concepts/flows.md#registration) any of your flows; they will register with your local backend:

 ```python
 >>> client.create_project("Tutorial flows")